Contrast-Security-OSS/docs/content/user/ui/overview/Basic-quick-start-guide.md

 <a href="assets/images/Application-vulnerabilities-tab.png" rel="lightbox" title="Vulnerabilities in the application page"><img class="thumbnail" src="assets/images/Application-vulnerabilities-tab.png"/></a>

-> Example: This vulnerability was reported up to Contrast five times.
+> Example: This vulnerability was reported up to Contrast five times for one server.
 Instead of showing up as five vulnerabilities, Contrast updates this entry and increments the count.
 As Contrast continues to see the same findings, the count goes up.
 If you dive into the Notes tab within this vulnerability, you notice a list of the servers in which this vulnerability was found.

 ## Improve Your Application Score